-The pamphlet was a 40-plus page attack against Adams' presidency and his fitness to serve, and it probably contributed to Adams not being elected to a second term in office in the election of 1800.
+The pamphlet, a 40-plus page attack against Adams’ presidency and his fitness to serve, probably contributed to Adams losing his election to a second term in office in the election of 1800.

 As for Adams, he publicly held his tongue about Hamilton’s pamphlet for many years.
 But his private opinions were anything but kind.

-In his autobiography, Adams said he believed Hamilton's attack on him was motivated not by any concerns over public policy, but simply the result of a long-held personal grudge.
-During the American Revolution there was a long-running rivalry between generals Philip Schuyler and Horatio Gates.
+In his autobiography, Adams said he believed Hamilton’s attack on him was motivated not by any concerns over public policy, but simply the result of a long-held personal grudge.
+During the American Revolution generals Philip Schuyler and Horatio Gates had a long-running rivalry.
 Gates prevailed and Adams had supported him.
-Schuyler, however, was Alexander Hamilton's father-in-law.
+Schuyler, however, was Alexander Hamilton’s father-in-law.

 Hamilton as Debauched as Franklin

-In his exchange of letters with his wife Abigail, Adams was even more blunt, though he may have underestimated Hamilton's ability to inflict political harm on him.
-In January of 1797, just weeks after he was elected to the presidency, John wrote to Abigail:
+In his exchange of letters with his wife Abigail, Adams was even more blunt, though he may have underestimated Hamilton’s ability to inflict political harm on him.
+In January of 1797, just weeks after his election to the presidency, John wrote to Abigail: